Martin Gélinas: Edmonton, Quebec, Vancouver and Carolina

 Joining the Oilers full-time in 1989–90, Gélinas recorded 25 points in 46 games.
 At the age of 19, he was a member of Edmonton's "Kid Line" playing alongside 22-year-olds Joe Murphy and Adam Graves.
-The trio provided an offensive boost in the post-season as the Oilers reached the 1990 Stanley Cup Finals against the Boston Bruins.
+The trio provided an offensive boost in the post-season as the Oilers reached the 1990 Stanley Cup Final against the Boston Bruins.
 Edmonton won the best-of-seven championship series four games to one and captured the Stanley Cup.
 After recording 40 points in 1990–91, Gélinas scored only 29 points the following season.
 The Quebec Nordiques, who had been criticized by local fans and media for failing to select Gélinas at the 1988 draft, attempted to acquire him in exchange for Bryan Fogarty.
 The deal failed to materialize and Gélinas remained with the Oilers for the 1992–93 season where his offensive production again declined, to 23 points.

 The Nordiques finally acquired Gélinas on June 20, 1993, in exchange for Scott Pearson.
 He lasted only 31 games with Quebec before being placed on waivers and claimed by the Vancouver Canucks.
 After scoring 16 points in 33 games to end the 1993–94 regular season with Vancouver, Gélinas added nine points in 24 playoff games.
-The Canucks reached the 1994 Stanley Cup Finals but were defeated in seven games by the New York Rangers.
+The Canucks reached the 1994 Stanley Cup Final but were defeated in seven games by the New York Rangers.
 In the lockout-shortened 1994–95 season, he scored 23 points in 46 games and won his first of two consecutive Fred J. Hume Awards as Vancouver's "unsung hero".
 Gélinas finally achieved the offensive production expected of him when he was drafted by recording consecutive 30-goal seasons.
 He scored 30 goals in 1995–96 and led the Canucks with 35 goals, was second to Alexander Mogilny with 68 points and recorded a four-goal game against the Phoenix Coyotes in 1996–97.
 He won three team awards: The Cyclone Taylor Award as Vancouver's most valuable player, the Molson Cup for earning the most three star selections and the Most Exciting Player Award.